Skip to contents

 Repositories: download, fork, or clone?

-There are several ways to get code from a GitHub repository to your PC:
+There are several ways to copy code from a GitHub repository to your PC:

-• To be able to push your changes back to a GitHub repository to which you do not have writing access, you need to fork the repository: use the fork button > create a new fork.
+• To be able to push your changes back to a GitHub repository to which you do not have writing access, you need to fork the repository: use the fork button on the GitHub page of the repository and then use create a new fork.
 This creates a copy of the repository in your own GitHub repository.
 Next, you have to clone your copy to your PC, see the next point.

-• To be able to push your changes back to a GitHub repository to which you do have writing access (e.g., to work on your project from another PC; or to work on a fork you created in the step above), you have to clone the GitHub repository to your PC: use the green Code button in the repository (if you forked a repository, you need the Code button of your fork, not of the original repository), copy the URL to the clipboard (i.e., do not use download ZIP), create a new R project in RStudio (File > New Project > Version control > Git), paste the repository URL (https://github.com/<username>/<reposname>) in the designated field, select the desired location on your PC, and create the project.
-The same repository URL can be used when using shell commands to clone a repository, either with its complete history by using git clone https://github.com/<username>/<reposname> or with only the last commit by using git clone --depth=1 https://github.com/<username>/<reposname>.
+• To be able to push your changes back to a GitHub repository to which you do have writing access (e.g., to work on a fork you created in the step above; or to work on your project from another PC), you have to clone the GitHub repository to your PC: use the green Code button on the GitHub page of the repository (if you forked a repository, you need the Code button of your fork, not of the original repository), copy the URL to the clipboard (i.e., do not use download ZIP), create a new R project in RStudio (File > New Project > Version control > Git), paste the repository URL (https://github.com/<username>/<repository>) in the designated field, select the desired location on your PC, and create the project.
+The same repository URL can be used when using shell commands to clone a repository, either with its complete history by using git clone https://github.com/<username>/<repository> or with only the last commit by using git clone --depth=1 https://github.com/<username>/<repository>.

-• To download code without being able to push your changes back to a GitHub repository, you can download the repository by using the green Code button, choosing Download ZIP and unzip the downloaded file (right-click on them and choose extract all).
-To be able to let R use the package correctly, move the package to a location of your R libraries (given by the output of cat(normalizePath(.libPaths())), something like C:\Program Files\R\R-4.6.0\library or C:\Users\<owner>\AppData\Local\R\win-library\4.6.
-Then open the .Rproj file (which has the same name as the repository).
+• To download code without being able to push your changes back to a GitHub repository, download the repository by using the green Code button on the GitHub page of the repository, choose Download ZIP and unzip the downloaded file (right-click on them and choose extract all).
+To be able to let R use the R files correctly, R has to know where the files are.
+If the downloaded files are an R package, move it to a location where R looks for packages (given by cat(normalizePath(.libPaths())), something like C:\Program Files\R\R-4.6.0\library or C:\Users\<owner>\AppData\Local\R\win-library\4.6).
+Then open the .Rproj file that has the same name as the repository.
+If the downloaded files are not a package but an R project, open the .Rproj file to change the working directory to the folder where that project file is.
+If the downloaded files are not an R project, you have to move them to the working directory (see the output of getwd()), or use setwd(<path/to/files>) to change the working directory to the location where the files are.

 Installing a package from GitHub